Our casual Ferla baby alpaca blend suit

 • its thermal properties, due to the fineness of the fiber, are very close to those of cashmere

-• and obviously, it is a very soft and resistant fiber!
+• and of course, it is a very soft and resistant fiber!

 Finally, it is a rare material, since according to Ferla, it represents 1.5% of alpaca wool production .
-We might as well tell you that you will be touching this material for the first time, you will be very attentive!
+Needless to say, you will be touching this material for the first time, so you will be very attentive!

 A color just for us

-Note that this is a color that was created specifically for us .
+Please note that this is a color that was created specifically for us. .
 Basically, this design already existed in much stronger colors.
-But given the mix of materials, the pattern, and the texture, we said to ourselves that there was a need for a more sober color, in this case, gray, to have a less contrasting result.
+But given the mix of materials, the pattern, and the texture, we thought that we needed a more sober color, in this case, gray, to have a less contrasting rendering.

-And with a manufacturer who has such good taste in colors, it really wasn't difficult to get the "just" gray.
+And with a manufacturer who has such good taste in colors, it really wasn't complicated to get the "right" gray.

 A pattern full of nuances!
-And again, I find that no photo does justice to the “real” effect of this fabric.
+And yet, I find that no photo does justice to the "real" effect of this fabric.

 Quantities revised upwards… thanks to the enthusiasm of the BonneGueule team

-Moreover, given the price of the material, we had planned to release 180 costumes.
+Moreover, given the price of the material, we had planned to produce 180 costumes.

-But there was such enthusiasm among the team for this costume, that we decided to directly plan an automatic restocking for the end of January...
+But there was such enthusiasm in the team for this costume, that we decided to plan an automatic restocking directly for the end of January…

-Regarding the price, I'll be honest, since it's one of the most expensive materials we've used (in the top 3 with the wool/linen/silk and wool/silk/cashmere blazers), it This is a suit that couldn't be less than €600, the usual price of our suits.
+Regarding the price, I'll be honest, since it's one of the most expensive materials we've used (in the top 3 with the wool/linen/silk and wool/silk/cashmere blazers), it's a suit that couldn't be below €600, the usual price of our suits.
 Yes, the material costs twice as much as a very good 100% wool fabric.

-These slight irregularities, these variations of gray, are clearly a material to see above all “in real life”.
+These slight irregularities, these variations in gray, are clearly a material that must first be seen "in real life."

 To wear mismatched